Berkayacar07/bersin-programming-language/README.md

 0.1, 0.2, 0.3,... --> DOUBLE
 $ BERSIN $  --> STRING

-- You can run your program by running the makefile and giving it to myprog as input:
+- You can run your program by running the makefile and giving it to bersin as input:

 make bersin
  ./bersin < example.brn

-#Syntax
+# Syntax

 <program>        ::= <statement_list>